lhindman/cs121-mod03-examples/README.md

 	System.out.printf("\n\n%s is greater than %s: %b\n",Flavor.HUCKLEBERRY, Flavor.CHOCOLATE, result);
     ```
 ## Formatting Experimentation
-1. Open *BasicDecimalFormat.java*, read the code and run it to ensure it functions properly.
+1. Open *CircleStatsDecimalFormat.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Add the following code near the end of the main() method.
 What is the result and why?
     ```
     System.out.printf("The circle's area using printf(): %.4f\n", area);